 Nominations are encouraged for those volunteering in the areas of community service, human service, recreational sports, environmental service, arts and culture.
-People who have been nominated previously for Leading Lights, but who have not won the award, MAY BE NOMINATED AGAIN.
+People who have been nominated previously for Leading Lights, but who have not been named a Distinguished Recipient, MAY BE NOMINATED AGAIN.
 Indeed, re-nomination is encouraged.
 (Members of the Board of Directors of NRV Leading Lights are ineligible for nomination while serving.)

-Nominations for 2018 – 2019 are now OPEN.
 Nominations are accepted ONLY online.
 Individual nominations are sought (couple nominations are accepted, but group nominations are NOT).
-The deadline for nominations receipt is midnight, Monday, March 4, 2019.
-Please encourage others to submit nominations as well!

 NRV Leading Lights Award Selection Criteria